 - While Aussies might be dobbing in others for welfare fraud more than ever before, it isn’t doing much to reduce the Government’s welfare bill.

 - And while Centrelink received almost 110,000 reports of potential welfare fraud, not only is much of this resulting debt unlikely to be repaid, but less than 120 cases were referred for prosecution.

 Would you dob in a welfare cheat?

-- These beg the question – what can be done about reducing welfare fraud?
+- This begs the question – what can be done about reducing welfare fraud?

 - Are Aussies simply finding welfare payments that they’re entitled to claim?

-- Or do you think there’s too many people receiving welfare benefits dishonestly?
+- Or are there too many people receiving welfare benefits dishonestly?